This old and famous skyscraper used to hold an amazing record.

 The F. W. Woolworth Company’s subsidiary had owned the Woolworth Building for multiple decades and eventually ended up selling it in the year 1998.

-The “Venator Group,” as the company was no being referred to Steve Witkoff’s Witkoff Group and to Lehman Brothers for $155 million USD on April 28, 1998.
+The “Venator Group,” as the company was no being referred to Steve Witkoff’s Witkoff Group and Lehman Brothers for USD 155 million on April 28, 1998.

 22. Converting the top 33 floors into condos wasn’t a good idea

 New York developer Alchemy Properties bought the top 30 floors of the building for $68 million from the Witkoff Group on July 31, 2012.
 The goal was to turn these into luxurious apartments that would sell for millions of dollars each.

 After the Landmarks Preservation Commission had approved the project, the conversion started and was completed in March 2019.

 Unfortunately, numerous residential skyscrapers, including the Central Park Tower and One Vanderbilt, among many others, are offering similar properties on the market at a lower price and a better location.

 Upon completion, only 3 of the 31 available apartments had been sold as a result.

 23. It’s unknown how many windows the Woolworth Building has

 One of the strangest facts about the Woolworth Building is that it’s not exactly sure how many windows the building really has.
 Various sources state different numbers ranging from 2,843 to 4,000 and even up to 5,000 windows!

 24. The lobby was one of the most spectacular ones ever created